-Job Search Tax Deduction Changes for 2018
+Job Search Tax Deduction Elimination for 2018 and Beyond

 What Does the New Tax Bill Mean for Job Searchers?

-But be aware that in 2018, and going forward, these deductions will not be available or will change.
+For 2018, and going forward, these deductions will not be available or will change.
 For example, the deduction for moving expenses if you are relocating because of a job transfer, for a new job, or to start a business has been suspended through 2025.

 2017 Deductions If You Searched for a Job in the Same Line of Work

 Also, severance pay, bonuses, 401(k) and/or other pension distributions may be taxable.
-Work done as an independent contractor also must be included in your income.
+Work that was done as an independent contractor also must be included in your income.
 For detailed information on what you need to report and how to report it, the IRS website is an excellent resource.

 What You Can't Deduct